Explore health content from A to Z.

 Children with mild to moderate COA may appear to be in normal health and have no symptoms at first.
 Infants with critical COA generally have severe symptoms.
 Symptoms can include:

 Trouble feeding (in infants)

 Tiredness with exercise (in older children)

 Pain in the lower part of the leg while walking (in older children)

 Circulatory collapse (child becomes gray, cold, and the heart may stop beating)

-If COA isn’t detected before birth, signs of a heart problem may be found during a physical exam after birth.
+Frequently, COA isn’t detected before birth.
+In this case, signs of a heart problem may be found during a physical exam after birth.
 Possible signs include high blood pressure or poor pulses in the legs.

 If a heart problem is suspected, your child will be referred to a pediatric cardiologist (doctor who diagnoses and treats heart problems in children).
 To confirm a diagnosis of COA, several tests may be done.
 These include:

 Chest X-ray.
 X-rays are used to take a picture of the heart and lungs.